janaSunrise/HypixelIO/README.md

 # If you need async caching for AsyncClient by installing caching backends
 python3 -m pip install -U "HypixelIO[async-cache]"

-# Or get all the features!
+# Get all the features!
 python3 -m pip install -U "HypixelIO[all]"
 ```